amphp/http-server/README.md

 ```

 To demonstrate that we aren't limited to functions lets look at an example using instance methods.
-Here we use a non-scalar callable key in our yield statement to execute a local property's method.
+Here we use a non-scalar callable key in our yield statement to execute a local instance method.
-Note that *any* valid callable may be passed in the key portion of the `yield` statement:
+Note how *any* valid callable may be passed in the key portion of the `yield` statement:

 ```php
 <?php